hsiangyu69/MaskSampleApp/README.md

 # Mask Sample App

-This app is the sample app to display mask information in Taipei
+This app is the sample app to display mask information in Taiwan

 Data from : https://g0v.hackmd.io/@kiang/mask-info